-To complete the M.S. in Family Therapy, students must complete 500 hours of client contact, 250 of which must consist of relational hours with couples and families.
+To complete the M.S. in Family Therapy, students must complete 500 hours of client contact, 250 of which must consist of relational hours AS DEFINED BY THE PROGRAM.
 Students also must accumulate at least 100 supervision hours, 50 of which must be based on direct observation and videotape.
 They are responsible for documenting clinical and supervision hours, using the forms provided on the SHSS website under student resources.
 Students are required to keep a copy of all documentation pertaining to both Internal and External Practicums.
 This includes their clinical and supervision hour forms, contracts, and clinical evaluations.
-A student's first two Practicums are at the Brief Therapy Institute, Family Therapy Clinic; therefore, they are called Internal Practicums.
+A student's first two Practicums are at the Brief Therapy Institute, Family Therapy Clinic: therefore, they are called Internal Practicums.
 Students must pass the first two Internal Practicums to be eligible to continue clinical training in two External Practicums.
-Students may elect to take more than two Internal Practicums to better hone in their clinical skills prior to moving into their External Practicum setting.
+Students may elect to take more than two Internal Practicum setting.
 The External Practicums are internships in the community where students provide clinical services in school, hospital, agency, private practice, and other settings.

 Before students begin their External Practicum, they collaborate with the DFT Internship Coordinator to identify and develop an external practicum, community-based site and a contract with the site.
+ATTENDANCE AT THE ANNUAL INTERNSHIP FAIR IS STRONGLY RECOMMENDED TO OBTAIN AN INTERNSHIP SITE.
 Prior to beginning their external practicum experience, students must have completed an internship contract, signed by the student, the internship site supervisor, their faculty supervisor, and the Program Director.
 If proof of a student's professional liability insurance coverage is needed for the practicum site, a copy can be obtained from the Internship Coordinator.
 Students must have ALL documentation completed and presented to the Internship Coordinator for approval prior to beginning any training or clinical work at the practicum site.
 A site supervisor must be a licensed mental health professional who meets the supervisory requirements based on COAMFTE standards.